 2) Take a deep breath and a vacuum cleaner

 This part will resemble detailing your home (the first one, that is).
 Only much dirtier.

 Obviously, you need a vacuum cleaner with bazillion extensions and attachments to reach the most inaccessible and narrow crevices.
-The only logical direction is starting with the dirtiest, that is the lowest parts and proceed upward.
+The only logical direction is to start with the dirtiest, that is the lowest parts, and proceed upward.

 First of all, remove the floor mats.
 You’ll wash them separately, but right now you should treat them as obstacles.
 Reach for all the horrors that might be dwelling underneath them.
 Also, move the seats back and forth to suck in the dirt from the widest possible surface.